Slow Food Corvallis is collecting recipes from our events for you to enjoy. The recipes are organized by event. Enjoy!

 7. Add 1 cup of water and continue to simmer for 30-50 minutes, until nearly all fluids except for oils and thick gravy remains at the bottom of pot.

 Garnishes: cilantro, mint, cucumber slices

-2 Thai chili peppers, cut in halves, lengthwise (adjust according to taste)
+2 Thai chilis, cut in half lengthwise (or more or less, to taste)

 3 Tbsp fish sauce